McKlay/LEO-Backend/.github/instructions/docs.instructions.md

 - Use mermaid diagrams in markdown files to illustrate complex workflows and system designs.

+- Non-negotiable:
-- Non-negotiable for clade haiku 4.5 model: Limit the number of markdown files in each implementation request to at most 2 to avoid overwhelming contributors with too many documents.
+1. Limit the number of markdown files in each implementation request to at most 2 to avoid overwhelming contributors with too many documents.
+2. Make sure the markdown contents are concise and focused on the important aspects of the project.
+Do not include and repeat unnecessary information that does not add value.